ritvikanandi/C-/README.md

 # CPP
-Contains solutions to all my solved questions on competitive programming platforms like codeforces, codechef and atcoder.
+Contains solutions to all my solved questions on competitive programming platforms like codeforces, codechef and atcoder in C++.